prikhi/bodyweight-client/README.md

 A Bodyweight Workout Log frontend written in Elm.

-Right now only Adding/Viewing/Listing/Editing/Deleting of Exercises & Routines is supported.
+Right now only the following is supported:

+* Creating an Account
+* Viewing Routines & individual Exercises
+* Registered Users can Create/Edit/Delete their Routines
+* Admins can Create/Edit/Delete Exercises

 Eventually we will support:

 * Logging Workouts
-* Users
 * Subscribing to Routines
 * Exporting Routines & Log Entries (Markdown, CSV)
 * Reports & Graphs

 The API server lives in a [separate repository](https://github.com/prikhi/bodyweight-server), but the two repos